tikv/website/content/docs/3.0/faq/faq.md

 ## Can Raft + multiple replicas in the TiKV architecture achieve absolute data safety?
 Is it necessary to apply the most strict mode (`sync-log = true`) to a standalone storage?

-Data is redundantly copied between TiKV nodes using the [Raft consensus algorithm](https://raft.github.io/) to ensure recoverability should a node failure occur.
+Data is redundantly replicated between TiKV nodes using the [Raft consensus algorithm](https://raft.github.io/) to ensure recoverability should a node failure occur.
 Only when the data has been written into more than 50% of the replicas will the application return ACK (two out of three nodes).
 However, theoretically, two nodes might crash.
 Therefore, except for scenarios with less strict requirement on data security but extreme requirement on performance, it is strongly recommended that you enable the sync-log mode.

 As an alternative to using `sync-log`, you may also consider having five replicas instead of three in your Raft group.
 This would allow for the failure of two replicas, while still providing data safety.